sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 ## ✅ Final Thoughts

-This setup may feel like a lot up front — but once it’s in place, it quietly handles all the repetitive formatting, catches subtle issues and keeps your Git history clean.
+This setup may feel like a lot up front, but once it’s in place, it quietly handles all the repetitive formatting, catches subtle issues and keeps your Git history clean.

 It’s not about obsessing over code style.
 It’s about freeing up mental bandwidth so you can focus on solving real problems, not arguing over trailing commas or indentation.